 There were several points throughout my addiction when I didn't want to use anymore but did not know how to quit.
 I tried going to rehab several times, mostly when I didn't have any other options.
 I went to keep my parents happy, to stay out of jail, and even a few times because I wanted to.
 Each time I went to rehab, I did a little better and stayed clean a little longer, but always fell back into the same pattern and lifestyle.
 Changing my friends and lifestyle was the most important thing for me to find recovery.
-I have been in recovery now for 6 1⁄2 years and my life has gotten so much better.
+I have been in recovery now for 7+ years and my life has gotten so much better.
 I have a chance at a normal life because I had access to treatment and also because I had access to Narcaan when I overdosed in the past.
+From my experience with addiction and recovery as well as my time spent working with the Drug and Alcohol Commission I have seen first-hand the importance of access to treatment as well as the many different pathways to recovery.